nivlab/nivturk/docs/basic-usage/mturk.md

 ---
 layout: default
 title: Using MTurk
-nav_order: 7
+nav_order: 5
 parent: Basic Usage
 has_children: false
 ---

-# Using CloudResearch
+# Using MTurk
+{: .no_toc }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---
-This page provides information on getting an experiment set up on CloudResearch using NivTurk.

-This assumes that you already have working experiment code in your `experiment.html` file, and that you have tested it locally (as well as testing its data-saving on a server).
+This page is a step-by-step guide to setting up an experiment on MTurk using Cloudresearch and NivTurk.
+It assumes that you already have working experiment code that has been tested both locally and on the server.

 ## Initialising the CloudResearch study
 From the Dashboard, under 'Create a Study', click 'Mturk Toolkit'.
 This will create a new study.
 You should follow the steps there to fill in information about your study.